metaseed/angular-training/content/redux.md

 }
 ```

-- Note: no longer storing state in `AppComponent`
+- Notes: no longer storing state in `AppComponent`

 ---
 <!-- .slide: id="redux-redux-dev-tools" -->